SythFlux/Connected-Robot-Simulations/README.md

 The protocols that get sent also go through the ESP32 microcontroller that displays with LED lights what direction the robot is currently moving.

+# Central Server

+The Centralized Server runs on docker containers, so everything can be run with a simple ```docker compose up```, The system will implement Mosquitto as communicationmethod.

+# Dashboard

+A dashboard is created to visualize the the simulation on a website, with the use of HTML5 we can create the same playing field as the one in WeBots and display the robots as the move on the grid.

+Furthermore the dashboard needs to contain a user-interface where the user can choose commands for

+The dashboard
+contains general information where all the units reside and